Arizona Cost of Living

 Taxes… What Arizona Charges and What It Does Not

-This is where Arizona still wins decisively.
+This is where Arizona cost of living still wins decisively.
 The state’s tax structure is the primary reason high earners and retirees relocate here from California, New York, New Jersey, Massachusetts, and Illinois.
+It is the strongest structural advantage in Arizona cost of living, and it is not cyclical.

 What Arizona charges